spacecheese/bluez_peripheral/README.md

     service = HeartRateService()
     await service.register(bus)

-    # An agent is required to handle pairing
+    # An agent is required if you wish to handle pairing.
     agent = NoIoAgent()
-    # This script needs superuser for this to work.
+    # This line needs superuser for this to work.
     await agent.register(bus)

     adapter = await Adapter.get_first(bus)